cisagov/development-guide/project_setup/README.md

         A skeleton project for quickly getting a new cisagov Python library started.

 ```

+Note: If you discover a new flavor of skeleton that doesn't yet exist, use
+`skeleton-generic` to create it, or add an issue to this repository to get
+assistance.

 Next, use the `skeleton` tool to clone, rename, and prepare the contents of your
 new repository for publication.
 The tool will print out each command it is